ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 ## Sequence of functionality/calls through Chirp!

-The sequence of calls and flow of data and messages that happens through the Chirp application, when an unauthorized user/author tries to access the root endpoint “/”, can be seen in the sequence diagram: \
+The sequence of calls and flow of data and messages that happens through the Chirp application, when an unauthorized user/author tries to access the root endpoint “/”, can be seen in the sequence diagram below. \
 ![](images/Sequence%20diagram%20functionality-2024-12-16-124006.png) \
 *Illustration of flow of communication in Chirp, when an unauthorized user makes a call to the endpoint "`/`"*